Principal Investigator is a university employee who has a Full-Time position that includes:

 charged on an average rate basis.
 See also §200.431 Compensation—fringe benefits.

 Training and education costs.
-The cost of training and education (§200.472 ) provided for employee development is allowable.
+The cost of training and education (§200.472 ) for employee development is allowable.

 Transportation costs.
 Costs incurred for freight, express, cartage, postage, and other transportation services

-(§200.473) relating either to goods purchased, in process, or delivered, are allowable.
-When
+(§200.473) relating to goods purchased, processed, or delivered, are allowable.
+When such costs

-be charged to the appropriate indirect (F&A) cost accounts if the non-Federal entity
+charged to the appropriate indirect (F&A) cost accounts if the non-Federal entity

 Travel costs. §200.474

-entity when they are specifically related to the Federal award.
+when they are specifically related to the Federal award.

 - Lodging and subsistence.
 Costs incurred by employees and officers for travel, including costs of lodging, other